dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 * Right-click the *Models* folder and select **Add** > **Class**.
 Name the class *TodoItem* and select **Add**.

-* Replace the template code with the following code:
+* Replace the template code with the following:

 # [Visual Studio Code](#tab/visual-studio-code)